Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 Accounts payable and accounts receivable both play critical roles in your day-to-day business operations.
-Accounts receivable is the money your company brings in from the sale of its products and services.
-In contrast, accounts payable is the money your business owes its suppliers and vendors.
-This article will explain more about how each one works, how they affect your business and how to accurately track this financial data.
+Accounts receivable refers to the money your company brings in from the sale of its products and services.
+In contrast, accounts payable is the money your business owes to suppliers and vendors.
+We’ll explain how each one works, how they affect your business and how to accurately track this financial data.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.